 The Facade pattern is an incredibly simple pattern.
 In fact, there's a good chance you've implemented it in your projects before without being aware that you were using a design pattern.

 This is a short and simple article, but it is a very useful pattern.
-The Facade pattern simplifies an interface.

 A system can be made up of many classes, with complicated interdependencies, each with their own unique interface.